-The snow that fell last week has lasted through a few shallow thawing periods, so we are still living in winter wonderland.
-In fact we have to break icy chunks off the car every morning, that’s no precipitated ice but powder snow blowing around all night and sticking to our car windows and windshield wipers.
+The snow that fell last week has survived a few short thawing periods, so we’re still living in winter wonderland.
+There’s lots of snow, and lots of ice too.
+Every morning we have to clear ice from our car, big chunks sometimes.
+I’m not talking about ice that fell down from the sky but snow blowing around all night, freezing up and sticking to our car windows and windshield wipers.

-When you check out the weather reports you assume warmer is better, but this week the opposite has been true; we’ve made some very nice walks in -13 the day before yesterday and today I hiked for 2 hours before lunch in -7, I know that sounds like a bone chilling freeze but the air is dry and I’m still in my summer jacket, it’s just really nice outside.
+When checking the weather before going outside, you assume warmer is better, but this week the opposite has been true.
+We enjoyed a brilliant walk in -13° the other day and today I hiked for 2 hours in -7°, I know that to Dutch ears that kind of sounds like it’s too cold but the winter air is dry and I’m still in my summer jacket, it’s just really nice outside.

-Yesterday though, we had a thaw of 4 degrees and everything was awful.
-We had lots of fresh snow on all the roads and powdery snow from the forest blew from everywhere into our eyes and ears, the car was barely manageable through the 30cm deep tracks on Torbay Road, steering was very hard and getting up and down steep hills a true challenge.
+Yesterday however, we had +4° and everything was awful.
+There was lots of snow on the roads and blowing snow too, the car was barely manageable through the 30 cm deep tracks on Torbay Road, steering was very hard and getting up and down steep hills was a real challenge.

 The few times I’ve wandered off the trail into the undergrowth were much harder; you can’t see you’re leaving the trail or river, it’s all uniformly white and sparkling, but you know you’ve hit the undergrowth when after puncturing the snow with your boots, you sink down up to your knees in hard snow.
 Then, the going gets tough: you have to pull up your leg out of the first hole, you can’t put it forward or backwards because the surface of the snow is too hard, you have to raise your leg up high, fling it forward and puncture a new hole to get ahead.
 It’s very arduous but invigorating, especially when the wind picks up a few icy gusts of cold powder and pelts your face with it as you rest in your boots, ankered up to the knees in a solid plane of ice.